Tohono Oʼodham: Diet

 The original Oʼodham diet consisted of regionally available wild game, insects, and plants.
 Through foraging, Oʼodham ate a variety of regional plants, such as: ironwood seed, honey mesquite, hog potato, and organ-pipe cactus fruit.
 While the Southwestern United States does not have an ideal climate for cultivating crops, Oʼodham cultivated crops of white tepary beans, peas, and Spanish watermelons.
 They hunted pronghorn antelope, gathered hornworm larvae, and trapped pack rats for sources of meat.
 Preparation of foods included steaming plants in pits and roasting meat on an open fire.

 Saguaro cactus fruit was an especially important food.
-The Tohono Oʼodham use long sticks to harvest the fruits, which are then made into a variety of products including jams, syrups, and a ceremonial wine.
-The seeds are also edible, and were turned into porridge.
+The Tohono Oʼodham use long sticks to harvest the fruits, which are then made into a variety of products including jams, syrups, and ceremonial wine.
+Tohono Oʼodham cooks made porridge from its edible seeds.
 The harvest begins in June; villages would travel to the saguaro stands for the duration of the harvest.
 A pair of saguaro ribs, about 20 ft long, is bundled together to make a harvesting tool called a kuibit.
 They then reduce the freshly harvested fruit into a thick syrup through several hours of boiling, as the fresh fruit does not keep for long.
 4 kg of fruit will yield about 1 L of syrup.
 Copious volumes of fruit are harvested; an example harvest in 1929 yielded 45000 kg among 600 families.
 At the end of the harvest, each family would contribute a small amount of syrup to a communal stock that would be fermented by the medicine man.
 This was cause for rainmaking celebrations.
 Stories would be told, there was much dancing, and songs would be sung.
 Each man would drink some of the saguaro wine.
 The resulting intoxicated state was seen as holy, and any dreams it brought on were considered portentous.
 This was the only time that the Oʼodham drank alcohol during the year.

-Ak cin, known as "mouth of the wash," refers to the farming method in which farmers would monitor the weather for signs of storm cloud formations.
+Ak cin, known as "mouth of the wash", refers to the farming method in which farmers would monitor the weather for signs of storm cloud formations.
 The appearance of storm clouds signified that there was going to be a downpour of rain.
 Farmers would anticipate these moments and quickly prep their plantations for seeding as the rain began to flood their lands.
 This type of agriculture was most commonly used during summer monsoons.
+Mission Garden in Tucson, Arizona, includes Oʼodham areas that show foods and farming methods before and after European contact.
+This includes planting in basins that hold the monsoon rains.

 Traditional tribal foods were a combination of goods provided by nature and items they cultivated.
 From nature, the Tohono Oʼodham would consume rabbit, sap and flour from mesquite trees (flour was made by crushing the pods of the trees), cholla cactus, and acorns.
 On the agricultural side of their diet, farmers focused on corn, squash, and tepary beans.